quangtran666/ZenMode/README.md

 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top-right)
-4. Click "Load unpacked" and select the `dist` folder
+4. Click "Load unpacked" and select the folder containing the extension
 5. ZenMode extension should now appear in your extensions

 ## 💻 Development